samkramer6/SigTools.jl/README.md

 These are the white noise generation functions provided by SigTools. `awgn()` is for mean-zero gaussian noise of a specified amplitude and length. `white_noise()` allows you to specify a mean as the amplitude offset as σ.
 Both provide a flat power spectral density characteristic of white noise.

 ### Colored Noise

+Colored noise follows a white noise generation and filter process.
+This process is outlined Xu, Chang,\*An Easy Algorithm to Generate Colored Noise Sequences*, The Astronomical Journal, 2019.
+This function uses an Auto Regressive process by involving trucation of impulse response coefficients convolved with white noise.
+The filter order is 255.

 ## Utility Functions